-Below are our picks for the best free video editing software available for Windows and MacOS (for free photo editors, check here!).
+Below are our picks for the best free video editing software available for Windows and MacOS (you may also want to read about the best free photo editors).
 Now you can channel your inner Michael Kahn, Thelma Schoonmaker, or Arthur Schmidt on a nonexistent budget.
-Ready, set, EDIT.
+Ready, set, edit!

 Most of the software programs in our roundup can’t boast Hollywood credentials like Lightworks can.
 EditShare’s non-linear editing system has been used to help produce everything from LA Confidential and Pulp Fiction, to Hugo and The Wolf of Wall Street, offering a solid set of both free and premium tools that we simply can’t ignore.

 Notable features include professional-level color correction, GPU-accelerated real-time effects, video capture, and nearly all-encompassing format support.
+Lightworks also offers traditional tools for importing, trimming, and seamlessly weaving audio and video together with a few effortless mouse clicks.
 However, the free version is only capable of exporting MPEG-4 files with a resolution of up to 720p.
-Thankfully, Lightworks also offers traditional tools for importing, trimming, and seamlessly weaving audio and video together with a few effortless mouse clicks.

 Other great inclusions are the program’s instant auto-save functionality, which works flawlessly in the background, and the ability to select Avid and Final Cut Pro keyboard layouts if you refuse to adopt Lightworks’ default design.
 Despite its brawny capabilities, it’s quick and on-point, and the full-screen interface is polished and well organized as well.
 Also, given the open-source nature of the software and steep learning curve associated with the freemium product, the program’s forums are more bustling than most.

-Lightworks is by far the most fully featured video editor on our list, however, it’s also the one that requires the user to be the most tech-savvy to truly tap into its powerful framework and flagship feature set.
-On that note, check out the best graphics cards arounds, too.
+Lightworks is by far the most fully featured video editor on our list; however, it’s also the one that requires the user to be the most tech-savvy to truly tap into its powerful framework and flagship feature set.
+On that note, check out the best graphics cards around, too.